twotonnetess/RWAUR_Bozhinova/README.md

 Introduction
 -------------

-This scripts were written to run on FRODOSpec.
+This scripts were written to run on FRODOSpec data.
 Further information on the instrument can be found here http://telescope.livjm.ac.uk/TelInst/Inst/FRODOspec/

-One problem we encountered with this data is that it is a robotic telescope, so for some observations the star was not centered in the field of view and in some others they star was not in the field of view at all.
+One problem we encountered with this data is that it is a robotic telescope, so for some observations the star was not centered in the field of view and in some others the star was not in the field of view at all.

 This first step in working with this data was to pick those data that were of usable quality and also test for signal loses in the cases that the star was not centered in the field of view.